Kirovez/nanoTRF/README.md

 ```
 pip3 install matplotlib biopython networkx python-louvain
 ```
 Important note!
-If you have a community python module installed you need to delete it because it interferes with the python-louvain module used by nanoTRF.
+Suppose you have a community python module installed.
+In that case, you need to delete it because it interferes with the python-louvain module used by nanoTRF.
 Use this command to delete the community module:
 ```
 pip3 uninstall community
 ```